TimSeaM/SC1015-Mini-Project-/README.md

 ## Conclusion
 - The initially chosen predicting factors all have a very big positive effect on life span.
 The closer to their upper limit they are, the higher the avg lifespan.
 - mmmmmm
-- Income Composition of Resources is the important indicators of Life Expectancy.
+- Income Composition of Resources is the most important indicator of Life Expectancy.
 The closer it is to the max values, the better the Life Expectancy.
 - Out of all the 3 models we implemented, Logistic Regression performed the best while Linear regression performed the worst.
 - There is a clear indication that disease statistic, while an indicator of life expectancy, do not matter as much as the allocation of the countries' resources.
+- This concludes that how a country uses its income, is the most important datapoint to extrapolate Life expectancy from.
+As "Income Composition of Resources" measures how good a country is at utilizing its resources, from 0 to 1, the closer it is to 1, the more efficient and effective that ultilisation is, the higher the country's life expectancy will be.

 ## Key learning points
 - Data Cleaning